 Sometimes called kangaroo mice, these rats get around by hopping on their back legs like a kangaroo would.
-Fun facts: they can jump up to nine feet in the air and do not need to consume water.
-Their main source of water comes from their food.
+They can jump up to nine feet in the air and do not need to consume water as their main source of water comes from their food.
+Amazing!

 8. Antelope Jackrabbit

 Did you know that these cute bunnies typically only live for one year?
 This is because so many other animals eat them to survive.
 The antelope jackrabbit, desert cottontail, and black-tailed jackrabbit all look very similar and are part of the Leporidae family.

 Camels are everyone’s favorite desert species!
 The iconic Dromedary Camel is not to be confused with the Bactrian Camel, which has two humps.
 This species of one-humped camel is found in the deserts of Africa and Asia and is capable of drinking 30 gallons of water in just 10 minutes!

 Learn More: National History Museum